-As a TBI Lawyer in Georgia from Andrew R. Lynch, P.C. has seen, traumatic brain injuries (TBI) can have lasting and devastating impacts.
+As a TBI Lawyer in Georgia from The Lynch Law Group has seen, traumatic brain injuries (TBI) can have lasting and devastating impacts.
 Both victims and their families lives may change forever.
 The brain is such a vital component of the human body, so when it suffers an injury, there are many changes that can develop.
 A person may struggle with physical and mental tasks that were easy to perform before the accident.
 Or, some victims may succumb to their injuries and not survive.
 To add anguish to the injury, it is also possible that another person had caused the TBI incident to happen.
 That is when the victim or the surviving family must take legal action to hold the responsible party accountable.

 What symptoms are common for TBIs?